 Without careful planning and facilitation, group work can frustrate students and instructors and feel like a waste of time.
-Use these suggestions to change the refrain of “I hate group work” to “what great group experiences!”
+When done correctly, group projects can facilitate the development of communication, time management, collaboration, and conflict resolution skills that are vital in the professional world (Caruso & Woolley, 2008; Mannix & Neale, 2005).
+Use these suggestions to change the refrain of “I hate group work” to “what a great group experience!”

 - To form, maintain and collaborate as a team on the following project(s).

 - To establish effective group work guidelines (e.g., communication, brainstorming, discussions, academic integrity) for the team.

 - To design equitable work plans to do the assigned activities by enlisting all team members’ help.

 - To create and plan reports to record the team’s progress to the instructor.

 Once you have refined the learning objectives and established your expectations for the project, it is important to communicate to students how this activity will benefit their learning (See the TiLT Higher Ed site).

 Communicating these benefits allow for transparency in the classroom.
 This transparency begins with the learning objectives and transitions to clearly communicating the project expectations and outcomes for the students.
 In providing clear instructions for the tasks and the criteria for the activity at-hand, the student is more likely to be able to problem solve and overcome any challenges they may experience (Yong, 2017).

 Make sure you are providing as many details as possible.
 Address whether there are any tools that can or cannot be used in the activity, or if you have any recommendations for which tool may be best suited for the work at-hand.
 Ensure the language of the project isn’t ambiguous so the group is not left to interpret expectations.
 Avoid words like “simplify,” “make,” “address,” and others without clearly stating how you expect each of these things to be done.